varshini-d/Snake_Game_using_RL/README.md

 		You can try the classic snake game here by using the arrow keys to move the snake testTrainedAgents.py
 		Observe some of the best Snake Game agents trained with the genetic algorithm!
+	Experiments.py
+		To train Agents for all 3 algorithms (A2C, DQN and PPO) and 9 Reward Structures

 Dependecies: